RYLiang18/Colorful-Calculator/README.md

 # Colorful Calculator

-A simple pocket calculator with static RGB buttons.
+This is a simple pocket calculator program implemented with Java and an FSM

-The buttons change color every time the calculator is launched, so if the numbers are hard to read, relaunch the calculator.